BloomTech-Labs/asylum-rg-be-a/documentation/api_documentation.md

 The **Human Rights First: Asylum Report Generator** is a public REST API for retrieving records of government asylum case data that has been provided for public use by Freedom of Information Act requests.
-The API currently only supports `GET` method requests to a single endpoint `/cases` which retrieves asylum case records provided as `CaseResponseDto` objects encapsulated within a `PageResponseDto` object.
+The API currently only supports `GET` method requests to a single endpoint `/cases` which retrieves asylum case records provided as `AsylumCaseModel` objects encapsulated within a `PageResponseDto` object.
 There is no Authentication nor Authorization required to access the API at this time.